Hiking Mount Matumbla, New York - panoramic view

 No

-Mount Matumbla features an elevation gain of 819 m.
-Despite this significant elevation change, the trail maintains an Easy difficulty rating.
+Mount Matumbla features an elevation gain of 819 m, which is significant despite the Easy difficulty rating.
+This elevation change provides good cardiovascular exercise while remaining accessible to most fitness levels.

 Didn't find your answer?